Buffer vs Hootsuite: Who Wins The Social Media Battle?

 • Landing pages on your website

-• Products on your store
+• Products in your store

 • Other connections on your website.